ysohn/stats/messages.md

 I would like to announce a few things regarding the logistics of the class.

 0. Students who only registered for Statistics II
 	- Students who are taking Statistics II are assumed to have knowledge in the contents covered in Statistics I and basic R skills.
 You can freely access Statistics I materials on this website.
-However, those registered only for Statistics II are STRONGLY RECOMMENDED to AUDIT (go through all the videos and R lab session materials) Statistics I as the contents covered in the first statistics sequence (Statistics I) have been changed from the contents from the past years.
+However, those registered only for Statistics II are STRONGLY RECOMMENDED to AUDIT (go through all the lecture and R lab session materials) Statistics I as the contents covered in the first statistics sequence (Statistics I) have been changed from the contents from the past years.
 If you took the Statistics I class taight by me (Sohn) last year, you do not have to.

 1. I plan to update all class-related information at https://github.com/ysohn/stats
 	- Please visit the website frequently.